awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/3_scheduling_at_scale.md

 ![section3_3_scheduleatscale](/Cost/200_EC2_Scheduling_at_Scale/Images/section3_3_scheduleatscale.png)

-5. Scroll down, you should now see the list of dev instances that are present in this account, select them all and click on "Manage Tags of selected resources"
+5. Scroll down.
+You should now see the list of dev instances that are present in this account, select them all and click on **"Manage Tags of selected resources"**

 ![section3_4_scheduleatscale](/Cost/200_EC2_Scheduling_at_Scale/Images/section3_4_scheduleatscale.png)

 6. Scroll down until you see the **"Edit tags of all selected resources"** section.
-Click on the **"Add tag"** button and a new tag key named ``Schedule`` with value ``seattle-office-hours``.
+Click on the **"Add tag"** button and add new tag key named ``Schedule`` with value ``seattle-office-hours``.
 Then, click on **"Review and apply tag changes"**.
-(Note that tags are case sensitive, be aware of any trailing blank spaces.)
+(Note that tags are case sensitive, be aware of any trailing blank spaces)

 ![section3_5_scheduleatscale](/Cost/200_EC2_Scheduling_at_Scale/Images/section3_5_scheduleatscale.png)